navicore/teams-notification-resource/README.md

       url: https://outlook.office365.com/webhook/blah-blah-blah
 ```
 * `url`: *Required.* The webhook URL as provided by Teams when you add a
-connection for "Generic Webhook".
+connection for "Incomming Webhook".
 Usually in the
 form: `https://outlook.office365.com/webhook/XXX`

 don't forget to define the non-built-in type: